/ seo-glossary / What are Long-Tail Keywords? SEO Guide for Beginners

 How to Find and Target Long-Tail Keywords

-Forcing exact-match keywords into content unnaturally: Google understands synonyms and semantic meaning.
-You do not need to write "best waterproof hiking shoes for wide feet men" as an exact phrase in your content.
-Write naturally, cover the topic thoroughly, and Google will match your content to relevant long-tail queries.
+• Forcing exact-match keywords into content unnaturally: Google's own Search Starter Guide says its "language matching systems are sophisticated and can understand how your page relates to many queries," so you do not need to write "best waterproof hiking shoes for wide feet men" as an exact phrase.
+Worse, cramming the phrase in repeatedly drifts toward keyword stuffing, which Google warns is "tiring for users" and violates its spam policies.
+Write naturally, cover the topic thoroughly, and the language-matching systems will connect your content to relevant long-tail queries.

 Key Takeaways